Ezku/equanimous-tribble/content/3-empirical-study/1-empirical-approach.md

 The secretary affects decisions made by the team.
 This can take the form of manipulating tasks on the boards, making modifications to board structure, and making meeting notes.

 The driver and the secretary are the only explicit roles defined in the context of the daily.
 Other than that, the participants consist of developers, quality assurance, technical leads and product owners.
+All of the development team, including quality assurance but not necessary technical leads, were compelled to take part by convention.
+Product owners were present sporadically.

 ### Tools used {#daily-tools}